RITlug/ritlug.github.io/get-involved.md

 title: Get Involved
 ---

 Meetings are open to anyone interested, new members and old.
-RITlug meets {{ site.ritlug-day }}s, {{ site.ritlug-time }} in {{ site.ritlug-place }}.
+RITlug meets on every {{ site.ritlug-day }}, {{ site.ritlug-time }} in {{ site.ritlug-place }}.
 If you can't make the whole time, that's fine!
 Meetings typically have a presentation first, then we open the floor to discussion and technical help.
 Interested?
 Just show up!

 Looking for more information?
 Email us at rit.edu, our name is ritlug.